 TRends In Global Governance and Europe’s Role (TRIGGER)

-Against this background, the TRIGGER project has the objective to provide EU institutions with knowledge and tools to enhance their actorness, effectiveness and influence in global governance.
+Against this background, the aim of the project is to equip EU institutions with the necessary knowledge and tools to enhance the actorness, effectiveness and influence on global governance.

-All findings from the project will eventually be combined and merged in a toolkit, which will be dedicated to Public Engagement for Responsive and Shared EU Strategies (PERSEUS).
+All findings will be eventually merged into a toolbox on Public Engagement for Responsive and Shared EU Strategies (PERSEUS).